| by: Deborah Kilgaron

 reasons for this, the main ones being cost, creativity and

-1) Cost.
+freedom 1) Cost.
 In the long run, digital photography

 is cheaper than the analog equivalent.
 Of course, you'll need to